Why do bad things happen to good people?

 What Christianity actually claims

-3. The protest is in the Bible too.
-Habakkuk opens with "How long, Lord, must I call for help, but you do not listen?"
-(Habakkuk 1:2).
+The Old Testament book of Habakkuk (one of the ancient Hebrew prophets, writing around 600 BC) opens with "How long, Lord, must I call for help, but you do not listen?"
 That is in scripture, not censored out of it.
 The Psalms keep doing this — "why, Lord, do you stand far off?"
 The category for unanswered protest is itself a category Christianity gives you.
 You are not failing the faith by asking.
 You are praying in a form half the Bible uses.

 What about right now

 If you came here from a specific loss, the answer above does not bring anyone back.
 We know that.
 But you do not have to know what you believe to talk it out.
-Christianity has always had room for people in the middle of it.
+Our chat is free, private, and in your language.

 Where this comes from in the Bible

-- Matthew 5:45 — Jesus' frank admission about how weather and fortune actually work.
+• Matthew 5:45 — Jesus' frank admission about how weather and fortune work

 If you are in crisis